jump-dev/JuMP.jl/docs/src/manual/callbacks.md

 ```

 !!! warning
-    Your user cuts should not change the set of integer feasible solutions.
+    Your user cuts must not change the set of integer feasible solutions.
     Equivalently, your cuts can only remove fractional solutions.
 If you add a
     cut that removes an integer solution, the solver may return an incorrect
     solution.